What Is Penetration Test of Bitumen?

 The grading of the bitumen is done on the basis of the consistency of bitumen.
 The consistency, in turn, is measured by the penetration value obtained from the penetration test of the bitumen.

 To determine the penetration value of asphaltic bitumen, fluxed native asphalt, and blown type bitumen.

 In this practical, the consistency of the sample is determined by measuring the distance in one-tenth of a millimeter the distance by which the penetrating needle penetrates in the sample under certain loading (100 g) at 25 °C for 5 seconds.

 Important Terms related to Penetration Test

-Penetration: It is the distance travelled by a standard needle of 1 sq. mm cross-section and comprising specific size, weight, and shape under predetermined conditions of temperature as well as time in terms of one-tenth of a millimetre.
+Penetration: It is the distance traveled by a standard needle of 1 sq. mm cross-section and comprising specific size, weight, and shape under predetermined conditions of temperature as well as time in terms of one-tenth of a millimeter.

 There are two types of penetrometer–

 1. Standard Penetrometer: The knob is to be pressed for five seconds manually so that the released needle can penetrate the sample.

 2. Automatic penetrometer: The penetration needle is automatically released for five seconds with the help of a timer and then stops.

 3. Standard Penetration needle: It is straight, highly polished, and cylindrical made up of stainless steel.
 It has a 3 mm diameter shank into which it is fixed such that its movement is restricted.
 The taper is pointed while the point is made blunt by grinding to a truncated cone.